• Home

 • by word

 • The second way was by word.
 These were men, false teachers that spread destruction in the ungodly beliefs.
-These men weren't easily identified either, they were very religious.
+These men weren't easily identified either.
+They were very religious.
 They sounded godly.
 They appeared very sincere.
 They may even hold bibles and stand in pulpits.
 Regardless, every teacher should be held against the word of God.

 • by letter.